Blockchain with proof of quantum work

-In the case of our quench experiments, we know that nearest-neighbor correlation are correlated with $-J$, the approximation $C_{ij} \propto -J_{ij}$ describes accurately the weak coupling (fast anneal) limit.
+In the case of our quench unitary dynamics, we know that nearest-neighbor correlation are correlated with $-J$: the approximation $C_{ij} \propto -J_{ij}$ describes accurately the weak coupling (fast anneal) limit.
 There are significant deviations from this estimate, but any hyperplane that is well correlated with $J$ can accumulate a reliable signal from weak estimators incorporating this approximation.
 To mitigate for this we might choose our hyperplanes to be orthogonal to $J$.
-Choosing hyperplanes (or thresholds $W_{0\alpha}$) to decrease reliability of classical estimators will typically enhance the uncertainty in quantum validation, thus reduce the efficiency and enhance delays in a blockchain.
+Choosing hyperplanes (or thresholds $W_{0\alpha}$) to decrease reliability of classical estimators will typically enhance the uncertainty in quantum validation, thus reducing the efficiency and increasing delays in a blockchain.
 This effect is shown in Fig.~\ref{threshold-P2} as a function of $\mathcal{N}_{zeros}$.
-In Fig.~\ref{fig:confidenceworkPlusJorthog} we show an example of a chain resistant to simple classical inference based on local coupling strength.
+In Fig.~\ref{fig:confidenceworkPlusJorthog} we show an example of a chain resistant to simple classical inference based on the weak coupling limit approximation.